kaziullah66/Deploying-VMs/README.md

 <img src="https://scontent-lga3-2.xx.fbcdn.net/v/t1.15752-9/462547944_1223457248860526_4079091068965591722_n.png?_nc_cat=105&ccb=1-7&_nc_sid=9f807c&_nc_ohc=LVx9Rozr7e4Q7kNvgE6RqW9&_nc_zt=23&_nc_ht=scontent-lga3-2.xx&_nc_gid=ABTDPtZpIPxeVFhtaiv1edE&oh=03_Q7cD1QFLkkhGib_EbjaLmGzCqwxduV-SA8utcV1gsBUujQW_XA&oe=67486F03"/>
 </p>
 <p>
 A virtual network is a private network that allows you to manage your network configurations.
-You can use the one they have for you or you can create a new one by clicking "Create new", putting in the name you desire for your virtual network, and pressing ok.
+You can use the one they have for you or you can create a new one by clicking "Create new", putting in the name you desire for your virtual network, and pressing "OK".
 </p>
 <br />
 <br />